 What features & specs will the Surface Book 3 have?

-All pretty obvious stuff.
-It would be surprising if the upgraded power isn't partly so the Surface Book 3 can handle the latest VR and AR headsets.
+The upgraded power could be partly so the Surface Book 3 can handle the latest VR and AR headsets.
 Oddly enough, the 15-inch Surface Book 2 has built-in support for the Xbox One wireless controller, despite Microsoft claiming it isn't a gaming machine (it can play high end games, though).

 We’re also expecting Microsoft to give the Surface Book 3 at least one USB-C port supporting Thunderbolt 3.
 The current model does have a USB-C port, but it doesn’t support Thunderbolt which means you can’t hook up an eGPU or drive multiple monitors from the port.